-Selecting Pea as archive format it will be displayed the Pea option panel; this is the archive format developed from the author of PeaZip and it is supported through Pea executable; for more information on it you may look the documentation about Pea on help and FAQ pages on PeaZip official website.
+Pea archive format provides optional triple cascad encryption (AES, Twofish, and Serpent 256 bit in EAX mode), it is developed from the author of PeaZip and it is supported through Pea executable; for more information you can refer to the documentation about Pea on help and FAQ pages on PeaZip official website.

-QUAD/BALZ/BCM - Recommended when it is desired to provide average to good compression, with fast uncompressing

-Selecting QUAD/BALZ/BCM, the option subpanel will allow to choose compressor engine, and compression parameters (more can be set manually in "Console" tab).
+QUAD/BALZ/BCM - Recommended when it is desired to provide average to good compression, with fast uncompressing Selecting QUAD/BALZ/BCM, the option subpanel will allow choosing compressor engine, and compression parameters (more can be set manually in "Console" tab).
 QUAD, BALZ, and BCM are simply compression algorithms not providing archival functions, and likewise other pure compression formats (GZ, BZ2, LPAQ) they can benefit of "TAR before" switch for handling multiple input files.
 BCM is supported out of the box, while other formats needs "Additional Formats Plugin".